 Laboratory for Evolutionary and Conservation Ecology

-Douglas Morris' research laboratory for evolutionary and conservation ecology (Room CB 3019), and our globally unique Habitron, are the foci for ongoing theoretical studies, field observations and experiments in several related areas of evolutionary and conservation ecology.
+Our team merges field research with experiments in our globally unique Habitron to test theories in several related areas of evolutionary and conservation ecology.
 Our guiding principle is that adaptive "behaviors" of organisms are reflected in repeated patterns in ecological populations and communities.

 • EVOLUTION OF HABITAT SELECTION

-• Studies include long-term field experiments on small mammals in boreal forest communities in northern Ontario, controlled experiments in Lakehead University's novel Habitron, very long-term studies estimating the fitness of white-footed mice occupying forest and fencerow habitats in southern Ontario, and creative laboratory studies on short-lived organisms.
+• Studies include long-term field experiments on small mammals in boreal forest communities in northern Ontario, controlled experiments in Lakehead University's novel Habitron, very long-term studies estimating the fitness of white-footed mice occupying forest and fencerow habitats in southern Ontario, and arctic research on habitat selection and species coexistence.
 Our habitat research is focused on the development, tests, and applications of isodars and adaptive landscapes.
 We are especially interested in theory that integrates evolutionary understanding with population and community dynamics.

 • EVOLUTION OF LIFE HISTORY

-• We have monitored white-footed mouse life history continuously with nest boxes since 1981.
-Most of this work centers on developing and testing theories on the state-dependent evolution of litter size.
+• We monitored white-footed mouse life history continuously with nest boxes for forty years.
+Most of this work has centered on developing and testing theories on the state-dependent evolution of litter size.
 The research reflects our view that 1, life histories evolve as adaptive responses to environmental heterogeneity, and 2, that the resulting life history can be used to gain insights into other evolutionary strategies such as the evolution of habitat selection and its implications to abundance and distribution.

 • INTEGRATION BETWEEN FORAGING BEHAVIOR AND HABITAT SELECTION